seifallahhomrani1/seifallahhomrani1.github.io/_posts/Python/1996-10-30-Dictionaries-and-structuring-data.md

 layout : post
-title : "Python - Dictionaries and Structuring Data" author : Seif-Allah
-Description : "Dictionaries, Using Data Structures to Model Real-World Things" category : Python header-img : "img/intro.png" tags : [programming language, development, python, introduction]
+title : "Python - Dictionaries and Structuring Data" author : Seif-Allah description : "Dictionaries, Using Data Structures to Model Real-World Things" category : Python image : "/assets/images/python/python.png"
 ---
 ### The Dictionary Data Type
 Like a list, a **dictionary** is a collection of many values.
 But unlike indexes for lists, indexes for dictionaries can use many different data types, not just integers.
 Indexes for dictionaries are called **keys**, and a key with its associated value is called a **key-value pair**.